 Everything from full meals to light snacks is offered daily in the A.G.
-Myers Dining Hall and Coltrane Commons Food Court operated by ARAMARK Food Services.
+Myers Dining Hall operated by ARAMARK Food Services.
 Real Food on Campus features a wide variety of selections including freshly baked breads, vegetarian selections, and rotisserie foods.
-The Coltrane Commons Food Court features Java City, serving gourmet coffees and pastries and Grille Works gourmet burgers and sandwiches.

-Residential students have three meal options to match their lifestyle as part of their on campus living and dining experience.
-They can choose either unlimited access to the dining hall, from 7 a.m. until 7 p.m.
-Monday through Friday, and 8:30 a.m. until 7 p.m. on weekends, plus \$50 declining balance in the food court, or 14 meals per week in the dining hall plus \$125 declining balance in the food court, or 10 meals per week in the dining hall plus \$175 declining balance in the food court.
-Commuting students may purchase declining balance dollars which provide a discounted rate for meals and allow access to the dining hall and food court throughout the semester, or may pay at the door.
-Coltrane Commons Food Court hours vary.
-More information on operating hours, dining options, and menus is available by calling 828.883.8180 or by logging on to www. brevard.edu/campus\dining.
+Residential students have unlimited access to the dining hall, from 7 a.m. until 7 p.m.
+Monday through Friday, and 8:30 a.m. until 7 p.m. on weekends.
+Commuting students may purchase declining balance dollars which provide a discounted rate for meals and allow access to the dining hall throughout the semester, or may pay at the door.
+More information on operating hours, dining options, and menus is available by calling 828.883.8180 or by logging on to www. brevard.edu/campus_dining.
 The food service manager works closely with the Student Government Association and the college's student/faculty food committee to insure that campus needs are met.
 A suggestion board in the dining hall allows students to leave additional notes for the manager.